Quick Answer

 TikTok

-The question isn't whether social media works for trades.
+Your social media strategy is probably broken.
+I say that to heating engineers every single week at my Built to Last workshops and they always look surprised.
+The question is not whether social media works for trades.
 It works.
 The question is which platforms are worth your time and what it actually costs to get in front of homeowners who need your services.

-UK trades businesses are sitting on a goldmine they haven't fully tapped.
 Three platforms dominate the market, each with a different audience profile, algorithm, and lead quality.
-Spread yourself too thin across all three and you'll get mediocre results on each.
+Spread yourself too thin across all three and you will get mediocre results on each.
 Pick the right one for your situation and double down.
+If you are also weighing up paid channels like Google Ads, organic alternatives often deliver better value for small trades.

 Here's the lay of the land.
 Facebook has 38.8 million UK users, heavily weighted towards 35-65, which is exactly the homeowner demographic that books boilers, extensions, and electrical rewires.
 Instagram sits at 35.5 million UK users with a younger skew, think first-time buyers, renters wanting work done, and customers who judge you by how clean your work looks.
 TikTok now has 26.8 million UK users aged 18 and above, and the algorithm is still throwing free reach at trade content that would cost a fortune to buy on the other platforms.